AsukaCHikaru/blog-v5/contents/blog/4 Years Reflection (blog).md

 I'll give it a try for some time.
 If it isn't, then maybe it's time considering my next step.
 # The Work
-I learnt some much as a developer in last two years.
+I learned some much as a developer in last two years.
 Or at least I think I did.

 There were time I thought our code review process was too sloppy.
 "They wouldn't be doing like this in FAANG!"
 I thought.
 Then we had new (experienced) members that asks a lot of good questions in pull requests.
 "So this is more like how they doing it in FAANG" I thought.
 And I struggled in every second of it.